mtlynch/mtlynch.io/content/retrospectives/2024/11/index.md

 I found it helpful to remind myself that even when it seems like I'm going long stretches without working, I'm making that choice, and I'm still mostly in control of my time.

-I'm still finding the right balance between work and family time, and things continue feeling better.
+I'm still finding the right balance between work and family time, and things continue to feel better.

 ### Publish my tutorial on fuzz testing with Nix